Bowel (Colorectal) Cancer

 She took it very stoically and again, she gave me a hug and said she understood but I think it must have been a huge blow to her, a huge blow.
 She has a, a close friend whose mother died of cancer about three years ago and she's seen the effect it's had on her friend.
 She's 15 and I can only guess the effect it had on her, but she wasn't gonna show it.

-One woman has an adult son with a severe learning difficulties.
-Her family may also be affected by a rare genetic syndrome, which greatly increases the likelihood of developing bowel (colorectal) cancer.
-She explains how difficult it would be if her son needed to undergo screening.
+One woman with an adult son with severe learning difficulties explained that her family may also be affected by a rare genetic syndrome that greatly increases the likelihood of developing bowel (colorectal) cancer.
+She explained how difficult it would be if her son needed to undergo screening.

 He's very good at the dentist, I think probably because you know I do his teeth morning and night anyway so I believe you can have an endoscopy under anaesthetic so I'll think about that one at a later date.